Message from Steve Wheeldon, Manchester Schools’ PE Association Chair of Trustees

 “PE, School Sport and Physical Activity have been central to our outstanding success.
 Students and staff have valued the Team Wright Robinson ethos which has positively impacted on attainment, attendance, behaviour and the overall health & wellbeing of our school community.”

-Neville Beischer, Headteacher, Wright Robinson College
+Neville Beischer, CEO, Wright Robinson College

 The Youth Sport Trust said ….